-Based upon a review of the several monthly preliminary climatological data forms prepared by the National Weather Service (NWS) Forecast Office for Amarillo (located at Rick Husband International Airport) the mean temperature at the official NWS location during 2017 was 15.1°C (59.2°F), slightly above the normal annual mean temperature in Amarillo of 14.1°C (57.3°F).
-During 2017, the official NWS rain gauge recorded 65.8 cm (25.9 in) of precipitation 14.0 cm (5.5 in) above normal (DOCa).
+Based upon a review of the several monthly preliminary climatological data forms prepared by the National Weather Service (NWS) Forecast Office for Amarillo (located at Rick Husband International Airport) the mean temperature at the official NWS location during 2018 was 15.1 degrees Celsius (°C) (59.1 degrees Fahrenheit [°F]), slightly above the normal annual mean temperature in Amarillo of 14.1°C (57.3°F).
+During 2018, the official NWS rain gauge recorded 34.5 cm (13.6 in) of precipitation, approximately 70 percent of the normal amount.
+(DOCa).

 The Pantex Plant maintains a meteorological monitoring station on the northeast corner of the site.
-The monitoring station is an instrumented 60 m (197 ft.) tower located approximately 3.7 km (2.3 mi) north of the Zone 12 production area.
-The tower is equipped with two sets of sensors, located at the 10 and 60 m (33 and 197 ft.) levels.
-Wind speed, wind direction, and temperature sensors are located at both levels and a relative humidity sensor is located at the 10 m (33 ft.) level.
-A barometer measures the atmospheric pressure on the tower approximately 1.8 m (6 ft.) above the tower base.
-A pyranometer (instrument that measures insolation or incoming solar radiation) and a tipping bucket rain gauge are located adjacent to the tower at approximately 1 m (3.3 ft.) above ground level.
+The monitoring station is an instrumented 60 m (197 ft) tower located approximately 3.7 km (2.3 mi) north of the Zone 12 production area.
+The tower is equipped with two sets of sensors, located at the 10 and 60 m (33 and 197 ft) levels.
+Wind speed, wind direction, and temperature sensors are located at both levels and a relative humidity sensor is located at the 10 m (33 ft) level.
+A barometer measures the atmospheric pressure on the tower approximately 1.8 m (6 ft) above the tower base.
+A pyranometer (instrument that measures insolation or incoming solar radiation) and a tipping bucket rain gauge are located adjacent to the tower at approximately 1 m (3.3 ft) above ground level.
 Sensor measurements are generally taken every five seconds and stored in a "data logger" (mini-computer) located at the tower.
-Every 15 minutes, the system calculates statistical parameters (e.g., the average, maximum and standard deviation of the measurements from the previous 15 minute interval) for most sensors and transfers the meteorological data for the latest 15 minute interval to a remote server.
+Every 15 minutes, the system calculates statistical parameters (e.g., the average, maximum and standard deviation of the measurements from the previous 15 minute interval) for most sensors3 and transfers the meteorological data for the latest 15 minute interval to a remote server.
 The data from the Plant's meteorological tower are compared with those obtained from the Amarillo Airport NWS site located approximately 16 km (10 mi) to the west-southwest of the Pantex Plant's meteorological tower to determine if the instrumentation is operating correctly.
 On a monthly basis, data outliers are identified and, when necessary, eliminated from the meteorological data set.

-The frequencies of wind direction and speed during 2017 at the Pantex Plant are illustrated by the "wind rose" (graphical depictions of the annual frequency distribution of wind speed and the direction from which the wind has blown) in Figure 1.2.
-The figure indicates that, as in most previous years, a large percentage (approximately 25 percent) of the winds blew from southerly directions during the year.
+The frequencies of wind direction and speed during 2018 at the Pantex Plant are illustrated by the "wind rose" (graphical depictions of the annual frequency distribution of wind speed and the direction from which the wind has blown) in Figure 1.2.
+The figure indicates that, as in most previous years, a large percentage (approximately 55 percent) of the winds blew from southerly directions during the year.

-Table 1.1 is a compilation of climatological data (temperature, relative humidity, precipitation; including the water equivalent of any snowfall and wind speed) for 2017 from the Pantex Plant or Amarillo Airport NWS meteorological instrumentation.
+Table 1.1 is a compilation of climatological data (temperature, relative humidity, precipitation; including the water equivalent of any snowfall and wind speed) for 2018 from the Pantex Plant or Amarillo Airport NWS meteorological instrumentation.
 The range of mean monthly temperatures during the year measured at the Pantex Plant's meteorological tower and the monthly precipitation totals as measured at the Amarillo Airport NWS site are shown in Figures 1.3 and 1.4.